vinc-ee/ESP32-GIFPlayer/README.md

 3. **Adding GIFs**:
    - Place `.gif` files on the microSD card.
 Ensure file names match the predefined list in the hardcoded code (e.g., `/1.gif`, `/2.gif`, `/3.gif`, etc.).
    - The GIFs should be 320x240 px and use a max 64-color palette.
 Use an online converter like [ezgif.com](https://ezgif.com/).
-   - **Test GIFs Available**: A folder with test GIFs is included in the GitHub repository.
+   - **Test GIFs Available**: A folder with test GIFs is included in this repository.
 Copy the files (without folder) in your microSD card and insert it into the ESP32.

 4. **Important**:
    - Before flashing the ESP32, ensure that only `.ino` files are present in the Arduino IDE.
-   - If you experience issues getting the ESP32 to work, try installing the **ESP32 CYD libraries** provided by RandomNerdTutorials.
+   - If you experience issues getting the ESP32 to work, try installing the **ESP32 CYD files** provided by [RandomNerdTutorials](https://randomnerdtutorials.com/cheap-yellow-display-esp32-2432s028r/)